ZenMnky/simple-nextjs-blog/posts/introduction_to_vitual_coffee_community.md

 '----
 🤸 **For fun**:
-- I really enjoy Korean shows on Netflix, in a similar way that I've very much enjoyed Japaneese anime.
-I'm particuarly attracted to how they convey relationship status through their speech.
+- I really enjoy Korean shows on Netflix, in a similar way that I've very much enjoyed Japanese anime.
+I'm particularly attracted to how they convey relationship status through their speech.
 For example, the different ways to communicate nuances of ['I love you'](https://www.wikihow.com/Say-I-Love-You-in-Korean)
 - I adore acroyoga
 - **I enjoy authentic conversations.
 Let's chat sometime :)**

 '----
 📍 👨‍💻  **What am I up to right now in the tech domain?**
 - Looking to make a break-in to the tech field and find out how I can best contribute.
-    - I've recently begun to consider that my skills could be well applied as a liason between a tech team and other stakeholders.
+    - I've recently begun to consider that my skills could be well applied as a liaison between a tech team and other stakeholders.
 Pretty similar to my role as program coordinator for a University's personal training program, similar to work I've done with a non-profit, and similar to work I've done as a personal trainer and health coach (many of my clients worked at the nearby Intel campus, or the IT department of Nike).
      - Volunteered to help with Life Church's Open Network team, but it seems like I've been ghosted (ouch, lol.)
-- I'm finishing up fullstack program through Thinkful (they were bought out by Chegg and completly changed the program - do not reccomend).
+- I'm finishing up fullstack program through Thinkful (they were bought out by Chegg and completely changed the program - do not recommend).
 - On the side, I've been playing around with Unix a bit.
 Set up a headless raspberry pi on my wireless network just as a learning project, and I mess around with WSL2 now and then.
 Nothing too intense, just little things here and there to learn.
 - I recently came across the JAM stack when looking up ideas on creating a simple blog that utilizes markdown files (my main journaling media).
 Now I'm wanting to keep going down this rabbit hole and build something with 11ty and Agility CMS.
-- I have a reoccuring notion that that which will move me forward towards the life and person that I want to be is sharing my stories (putting myself out there) - this introduction post is a bubmling attempt to do so.
+- I have a reoccurring notion that that which will move me forward towards the life and person that I want to be is sharing my stories (putting myself out there) - this introduction post is a bumbling attempt to do so.

 👉 I respond well to straight-forward criticism.
 Any criticism of my online presence and work is welcome with open arms and would be considered a gift 💙🎁